Guinness Ghana Breweries

 Guinness Ghana Breweries is a Ghanaian brewery founded in 1960.
 It is located at the Kaase Industrial Area in Kumasi.

 Guinness Ghana Breweries is listed on the stock index of the Ghana Stock Exchange, the GSE All-Share Index.
 At its inception, the company produced only Guinness Foreign Extra Stout, popularly known as Guinness.
-The primary depot was at the same position with stores across the country particularly in the south.

-In Accra, they are at the former premise of Achimota Brewery Company in Achimota, which is actually the Tata Brewery Ltd established by iconic, indigenous Ghanaian industrialist J. K. Siaw.
+In Accra, the brewery is represented at the former premises of Achimota Brewery Company, in Achimota, at the Tata Brewery Ltd, which was established by J. K. Siaw, a Ghanaian industrialist.

 Brands

 The company makes the following products: